29 Mar Embrace Hardship | March 2019

 “So survival requires courage.”

 “Yes it does.
-Because in Nature, there is no alternative.”
+Because in Nature, there is no alternative to survival.”

 I went to the refuge before sunrise on a cold morning to take photos of Sandhill Cranes.
 After about an hour, I heard a Killdeer call.
 So I found it and took these photos during the few seconds before it flew away.